 Finally, the seasonings go in, and in the case of the soy sauce, I drizzle it along the rim of the pan.
 By putting it in direct contact with the pan, the soy sauce caramelizes almost instantly, coating the rice instead of soaking into it.
 This also gives the Yakimeshi a wonderful wok-fried flavor that's the hallmark of good fried rice.

 To finish it off, I toss in some chopped scallions and a drizzle of toasted sesame oil which adds both color and flavor to the fried rice.

 Like any fried rice, there are almost an infinite number of combinations you can make by changing, the protein, vegetables, and seasonings.
 One popular variation is to add curry powder to make a curry fried rice.
 Another one is to add chicken instead of ham and season it with ketchup.
 This is the basis for another Japanese fried rice dish called Omurice.
-I also often make Yakimeshi using leftover meat and veggies from dinner the night before.
+In Kobe, Sobameshi is a local specialty, which is a mashup of yakisoba and yakimeshi.